Betelgeuse vs. Sun: A Celestial Heavyweight Championship

 Composition and Structure: Similarities and Differences

 Both Betelgeuse and the Sun are primarily composed of hydrogen and helium, the most abundant elements in the universe.
-However, their internal structures and the processes occurring within them differ significantly due to their different evolutionary stages.
+Still, their internal structures and the processes occurring within them differ significantly due to their different evolutionary stages.

 Lifespan and Evolutionary Stages: A Tale of Two Stars